University Teaching Awards Nomination and Selection Process

-- A statement of no more than three pages from the nominee describing his or her goals as a teacher and self-assessment of meeting those goals.
-The statement should address the nominee's pedagogical philosophy and objectives for student learning: the intellectual and/or creative abilities, habits, insights, and attitudes that the nominee has endeavored to instill in his or her students and evidence that success has been achieved.
+- A statement of no more than three pages from the nominee describing their goals as a teacher and self-assessment of meeting those goals.
+The statement should address the nominee's pedagogical philosophy and objectives for student learning: the intellectual and/or creative abilities, habits, insights, and attitudes that the nominee has endeavored to instill in their students and evidence that success has been achieved.
 The statement should also discuss the nominee's efforts to establish an inclusive classroom.
 The statement should be both abstract (in setting forth general pedagogical principles) and concrete (in describing strategies employed to implement those principles).

 - Letters from no more than four currently enrolled undergraduate students and no more than two students who have graduated but who studied under the nominee as undergraduates describing the ways in which the nominee's teaching significantly facilitated student learning.
 (Since the awards focus on undergraduate teaching, letters from graduate students should not be included.)
-Students writing such letters should be urged to be as specific as possible about the ways in which the nominee has distinguished himself or herself as a teacher, mentor, etc.
+Students writing such letters should be urged to be as specific as possible about the ways in which the nominee has distinguished themselves as a teacher, mentor, etc.

 - A list of all courses taught from Winter 2020 through Fall 2022 along with a table including the following summary data from CTECs for each the courses listed.
 (Summary data from Spring 2020 CTECs is optional.)
 A template for this table is available here.
 The Office of the Registrar can assemble this information for you.
 Should you wish to request this, email firstname.lastname@example.org no later than Friday, Feb.
 17, with your request and the faculty member’s NetID or Employer ID.
 The data will be returned to you within one week.

 - Course name, number and quarter offered

 - Provide an overall rating of the course